Art Fleming: Later career

-Throughout his career, Fleming starred in about 5,000 episodes of television programs and 48 motion pictures.
-After Jeopardy!'s first cancellation in 1975, Fleming returned to acting.
-In 1977 he played the role of W. Averell Harriman in the movie MacArthur starring Gregory Peck, and appeared in the comedy film American Raspberry, and also appeared in episodes of Starsky and Hutch, Kingston: Confidential, and the 1976 TV miniseries The Moneychangers.
+At the conclusion of Fleming's tenure as host of Jeopardy!, he had hosted about 2,900 shows.
+After Jeopardy!'s cancellation in both 1975 and 1979, Fleming returned to acting.
+In 1977, he played the role of Harry Truman's Secretary of Commerce W. Averell Harriman in the film MacArthur and appeared in the comedy film Prime Time (a.k.a.
+American Raspberry).
+He also appeared in an episode of the television police drama Starsky and Hutch as well as episodes of shows such as Kingston: Confidential and the 1976 miniseries The Moneychangers.

 Fleming also hosted a radio version of College Bowl for CBS Radio from 1979 to 1982.
+The championships of this series also aired on television on KATU in Portland, Oregon.
 He hosted the NBC radio weekend magazine Monitor during 1972.
-Fleming reprised his role as host of Jeopardy! in the 1982 movie Airplane II: The Sequel and in "Weird Al" Yankovic's music video "I Lost on Jeopardy".
-Fleming was also often called upon to host mock versions of Jeopardy! at trade shows and conventions.
+Fleming reprised his role as host of Jeopardy! in the 1982 film Airplane II: The Sequel and "Weird Al" Yankovic's music video "I Lost on Jeopardy".
+Fleming was also often asked to host mock versions of Jeopardy! at trade shows and conventions.